Thursday, August 21, 2025

 When Taylor choreographed, he would put the same dance to different music scores.
 He considered the stage a frame.
 Katz consider that the energy of the dance could also break the frame.
 Shapes are made in space but are also flat.
 And everything that moves is a sort of choreography.
 When we watch, we undergo a constant shift in perspective.

 Born in Brooklyn, to Russian immigrants, Alex Katz studied at the Cooper Union School of Art, New York, and the Skowhegan School of Painting and Sculpture, Maine.
-Katz is now in his 90’s and has worked with a number of different choreographers (Yoshiko Chuma, Laura Dean, William Dunas, and Parsons) and is still painting dancers.
+Katz is now in his 90’s and has worked with a number of different choreographers (Yoshiko Chuma, Laura Dean, William Dunas, and Parsons) and is still painting portraits of dancers.
 The exhibition, organized by the Colby College Museum of Art (where there is a wing devoted to his work) and the American Federation of Arts solely concentrates on Theater and Dance, but Katz has engaged in numerous large scale public art installations with cut outs and paintings.
 A retrospective at the Guggenheim Museum in 2022 filled the entire building.

 This exhibition enables you to see a side of Alex Katz work never before exhibited with sketches from his private collection.
 It can be viewed as a capsule experience on a smaller scale, which gives so much more insight to his entire body of work.
 Alex Katz was not trying to sum up an entire theme in a painting, he was trying to capture that one moment of interaction between the subject and himself.